-Table 16 indicates several discriminant validity issues, particularly with regard to Concrete Support in Times of Need (CS).
-The square root of the AVE for CS (.72) is less than or equal to the absolute values of the correlations between CS and PR (.82), SC (.72), or SE (.73).
+Table 16.
+Inter-Correlations of theProtective Factors Subscales than or equal to the absolute values of the correlations between CS and PR (.82), SC (.72), or SE (.73).
 Thus, the Parental Resilience (PR) and Social and Emotional Competence of Children (SE) latent factors explain more of the variance in the CS observed variables (items) than does the CS latent construct, while the SC latent factor explains as much variance in the CS observed variables as does the CS latent construct.
 Also the square root of the AVE for SE (.80) is less than the absolute value of the correlation between SE and PR (.88).
 This means that the PR latent construct explains more of the variance in the SE observed variables (items) than does the SE latent construct, despite the fact that those variables are supposed to be measures of Social and Emotional Competence of Children, not Parental Resilience.